 3. A camera can display the doctor’s view on a computer.

 4. A suction tube is inserted into the ear canal.
 Any ear wax and debris is suctioned out under the microscope.
-Ear drops, probes and forceps may be used for hard wax.
+Ear drops, probes and forceps may also be used.

 5. The camera can be used again to show a clean ear.